JaceDeane/pokeRGBplus/TO DO.md

 - Sort order of Mart items listed (Balls, Escape Rope, Potions, Status, Revive, Field, etc.)

-- Make all the Rival trainer classes use the same .pal for the battle sprite instead of loading it 3x for 'separate' classes `pokeRGBplus\data\trainers\palettes.asm`

 - Simplify the sleeping Old Man event to just use one event_flag instead of two

 - Add the Link Receptionist into `jumpstd` events section

-- Update DVs, attributes and parties for Giovanni (& other re-implemented R/B trainers)
+- Update DVs, attributes, encounter music, etc. for Giovanni & other re-implemented R/B trainers

+- Determine proper parties for Giovanni's (and the other important trainers') battles; Should Yellow version be prioritised?

 GRAPHICS: